Ask AI

 To specify resource dependencies, annotate the resource as a parameter to the sensor's function.
 Resources are provided by attaching them to your Definitions call.

 Here, a resource is provided which provides access to an external API.
-The same resource could be used in the job that the sensor triggers.
+The same resource could be used in the job or assets that the sensor triggers.

 from dagster import (